 Diabetic foot disease treatments

-Our General Physicians are highly trained specialists who see patients with complex or unusual medical conditions.
-Their broad knowledge and expertise allows them to look at their patient's overall health to help resolve or stabilise their condition.
+Our General Physicians are highly trained specialists who are available to see patients with complex or unusual medical conditions.
+Their broad knowledge, expertise and networks allow them to look at their patient's overall health to help resolve or stabilise their condition.